W427697/Discord-/docs/essentials/interactions.md

 While you can refer to the [Testing Library documentation](https://testing-library.com/docs/) for details on how to use it, there's an important detail that's different when using the Storybook wrapper: **method invocations must be `await`-ed**.
 It allows you to step back and forth through your interactions using the debugger.

 Any `args` that have been marked as an Action, either using the [argTypes annotation](./actions.md#action-argtype-annotation) or the [argTypesRegex](./actions.md#automatically-matching-args), will be automatically converted to a [Jest mock function](https://jestjs.io/docs/mock-function-api) (spy).
 This allows you to make assertions about calls to these functions.

+> Note: If you need to use jest native spys like `jest.fn()` the import of jest over `import {jest} from "@storybook/jest"` is needed, as jest is not available globally.